 The Dual Enrollment [DE], Career Dual Enrollment [CTE-DE] and Early Admission [EA] programs provide for eligible Sarasota County secondary school students to earn high school and college credits simultaneously provided that all statutory, district, and institutional requirements are met.
-Students in these programs enroll concurrently in Sarasota County high school and Manatee Community College courses.
+Students in these programs enroll concurrently in Sarasota County high school and State College of Florida, Manatee-Sarasota courses.
 College-level academic and/or career-technical courses may be offered on either the high school or the college campuses.

 Through this formal inter-institutional agreement, the school district accepts college level courses that fulfill high school graduation requirements.
-After high school graduation, these credits can also be used for degree and certificate programs at MCC and other regionally accredited colleges universities, and technical education centers.
+After high school graduation, these credits can also be used for degree and certificate programs at SCF and other regionally accredited colleges universities, and technical education centers.
 Most costs associated with tuition and fees for DE/CTE-DE/EA courses are waived.
 Sarasota County School Board is responsible for purchasing or providing required textbooks for students enrolled in DE/CTE-DE/EA courses.
 Students enrolled in these programs can also participate in both the academic and extracurricular student functions of the college and have full library.

-The district encourages students to seek opportunities for academic enrichment, and upon completion of DE/CTE-DE/EA courses, the students can submit transcripts from MCC that may be used for other college admissions.
+The district encourages students to seek opportunities for academic enrichment, and upon completion of DE/CTE-DE/EA courses, the students can submit transcripts from SCF that may be used for other college admissions.

-The purpose of this manual is to define the acceleration opportunities available between Sarasota County School Board and Manatee Community College [MCC] and to specify the details of the day-to-day operations of College Dual Enrollment (DE), Career Dual Enrollment (CTE-DE) and Early Admission (EA).
+The purpose of this manual is to define the acceleration opportunities available between Sarasota County School Board and State College of Florida, Manatee-Sarasota [SCF] and to specify the details of the day-to-day operations of College Dual Enrollment (DE), Career Dual Enrollment (CTE-DE) and Early Admission (EA).